morpho-org/bundler3/README.md

 The Bundler also implements two specific features, their usage is described in the [Adapters subsection](#adapters):

 - the initial caller is transiently stored as `initiator` during the multicall;
-- the last non-returned called address can re-enter the Bundler using `reenter(Call[] calldata bundle)`, but the argument to the `reenter` call is specified in the bundle
+- the last non-returned called address can re-enter the Bundler using `reenter(Call[] calldata bundle)`, but the argument to the `reenter` call is specified in the bundle.

 ### Adapters